timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 08-DEFENSE AGENCIES AND DEPARTMENT OF DEFENSE FIELD ACTIVITIES/SUBCHAPTER II-MISCELLANEOUS DEFENSE AGENCY MATTERS.md

 * (d) DEFENSE AUDIT AGENCY DEFINED.—In this section, the term "defense audit agency" means the Defense Contract Audit Agency and the Defense Contract Management Agency.

 ### §205.
 Missile Defense Agency
-* (a) TERM OF DIRECTOR.—The Director of the Missile Defense Agency shall be appointed for a six-year term.
+* The Director of the Missile Defense Agency shall be appointed for a six-year term.

-* (b) REPORTING.—The Missile Defense Agency shall be under the authority, direction, and control of the Under Secretary of Defense for Research and Engineering.